jundalisay/spblist/content/en/research/cournot/chapter-01c.md

 This inability is from the impossibility of following up analytically all the consequences of such complex relations*.

-> *Superphysics Note: It cannot be explained in analytical means, but through principles, such as those laid out by Adam Smith, Socrates, and Ibn Khaldun (who explained the wealth of the Persians and Arabs who live in a desert).
+{{< n n="It cannot be explained in analytical means, but through principles, such as those laid out by Adam Smith, Socrates, and Ibn Khaldun (who explained the wealth of the Persians and Arabs who live in a desert). " >}}